 Publishing in the Society's fully open access journals

 Corresponding authors at University of Reading will receive a 15% discount on APCs for the Society's fully Open Access (Gold) journals.
-Apply for funding at submission using the Open Access funding request form.
+Only authors that are funded by the UK Research Institutes (UKRI) are eligible to have APCs paid by the Library.
+An application for funding must be made before submission using the Open Access funding request form.

 SAGE Publications publishes 1,101 journals in the social sciences, humanities and life sciences - 828 on a subscription (hybrid) basis and 81 fully Open Access (Gold) titles.
 Over 300 are published on behalf of 250 learned societies and institutions.